 Burke has played many well-known music venues and street festivals over the years including, the Navy Pier Beer Garden and the Hard Rock Chicago, the Elbo Room, the Empty Bottle, Subterranean, Belmont Street Music Festival, Windy City Blues Fest, and the Foundation Room at the House of Blues, Chicago.
 Burke has been a featured showcase artist for the past three years running at the CDBaby DIY Musician’s conference, and has showcased at Belcourt Taps, Nashville the 2019 Southeast Regional Folk Alliance (SERFA) Conference, the 2019 Northeast Regional Folk Alliance Conference (NERFA), and the 2019 Muscle Shoals Songwriter Festival.
 Burke’s music has been featured on 90.7 WMFE – Orlando’s NPR affiliate – and he maintains an active solo performance schedule across the Midwest and Southeast.

-Burke is currently writing and recording material for his upcoming debut solo album (due out in Spring of 2020) – an album being produced and recorded in Nashville.
+Burke is currently writing and recording material for his upcoming debut solo album – an album being produced and recorded in Nashville.
 His new material shows sophistication and maturity as a singer-songwriter and invites comparisons to Jim Croce & Tom Petty.
 He sings songs about love, family, travelling, loss and heartbreak, and his soulful, powerful voice captivates audiences across the country.